Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-Triage becomes real: a list you can actually use, a detail view that decrypts evidence safely, and a path from finding to Issue.
+Task:- Triage becomes real: a list you can actually use, a detail view that decrypts evidence safely, and a path from finding to Issue.

 - A Finding list view with severity/rule/target filters, pagination, and sort, something you can actually sit down and use to triage.
 - A detail view that decrypts evidence server-side, gates it behind explicit permissions, logs every access, and renders it in redacted form.